 Interested in learning about other ways NSTA is supporting teachers and families?
 Visit the NSTA homepage.

 Shadows are very popular in children's literature.
-Characters try to reconnect with a shadow like Peter Pan; or, the Boy Who Wouldn't Grow Up, try to lose a shadow which is difficult when Nothing Sticks Like a Shadow, and watch Shadows that break loose, unwind, stretch, stir and branch out upon waking.
-Young people - and likely many adults - are intrigued by shadows.
+Characters try to reconnect with a shadow as in Peter Pan, or the Boy Who Wouldn't Grow Up; try to lose a shadow, which is difficult when Nothing Sticks Like a Shadow; and watch Shadows that break loose, unwind, stretch, stir, and branch out upon waking.
+Young people—and likely many adults—are intrigued by shadows.

 Today's Daily Do is also featured on the NSTA Blog.